 Gifts from Retirement Funds – IRA and 401(k) Funds.
 When individuals withdraw funds from their IRA or 401(k) fund(s) during their lifetime, income taxes must be paid.
 At death, any amount remaining in such plans is potentially subject to two taxes: income and estate taxes.
 Donors are invited to consider designating St. Ignatius Mission as a partial or full beneficiary of their retirement plans.

 Adopt a Pew

-We encourage Parishioners and visitors to ‘Adopt a Pew’ for $600 to help cover the cost of refurbishing.
+We encourage Parishioners and visitors to ‘Adopt a Pew’, $1,000 for a long pew and $500 for a short pew.
+This adoption allows us to cover the cost of refurbishing.
 The pews in Mission are all over 100 years old.
 The pews are made of Yellow Pine and were milled on site during the construction of the Mission.
 They are in need of some tender love and care.
-Donors will get their name and an Honor message on a brass plaque to be affixed to the end of the pew.
+Donors will get their name and an Honor message on a plaque to be affixed to the end of the pew.
 The plaque will read: